welwood08/merlin/walkthrough.md

 ##Step Eleven: Final steps!
 You should now have a working bot (merlin), website (arthur) and ticker (excalibur).
 Talk to the bot, as described in README.md (`!secure`, `!reboot`, `!adduser`, etc)

+##Step Twelve (optional): Set up logrotate
+As root, create a new logrotate configuration file for merlin

+    vi /etc/logrotate.d/merlin

+Once you're done, the file should look something like this

+    /home/merlin/*log.txt {
+        rotate 1
+        size 100k
+        compress
+        copytruncate
+    }